druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 1) *A simple model* where we can create understandable strategies that may improve on a fixed withdrawal, at varying levels of risk aversion.

-2) *To evaluate leading gradient-free optimizing frameworks*, including scipy.optimize [L-BFGS-B](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html#optimize-minimize-lbfgsb), [Optuna](https://optuna.org/), [Hyperopt](http://hyperopt.github.io/hyperopt/), [Platypus](https://github.com/Project-Platypus/Platypus), [Nevergrad](https://facebookresearch.github.io/nevergrad/optimization.html), [Ax](https://ax.dev/).
-L-BFGS-B and Optuna worked best, with Dlib, Platypus yielding useful results.[^2] Numerical optimization leads to an approximation of the best parameters and best objective.
+2) *To evaluate leading gradient-free optimizing frameworks*, including scipy.optimize [L-BFGS-B](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html#optimize-minimize-lbfgsb), [Optuna](https://optuna.org/), [Hyperopt](http://hyperopt.github.io/hyperopt/), [Platypus](https://github.com/Project-Platypus/Platypus), [Nevergrad](https://facebookresearch.github.io/nevergrad/optimization.html), and [Ax](https://ax.dev/).
+The two that worked best were L-BFGS-B and Optuna, with Dlib, Platypus also yielding useful results.
+Optimizations were run with and without the floor parameter ('No floor': floor fixed at 0). [^2] Numerical optimization leads to an approximation of the best parameters and best objective.
 However we see the optimizers mostly converge to very similar answers, in a reasonable amount of time.

 Best objective value found by gamma, selected optimizers: